nickbutcher/AnimatorDurationTile/README.md

 # Animator Duration Quick Settings Tile

-A quick settings tile to quickly set the animator duration scale.
-Two tiles are offered:
+A quick settings tile to quickly toggle the animator duration scale:

-1. A toggle which switches between 5x & 1x duration scales.
+1. Pressing the tile toggles between 5x & 1x duration scales.
-2. A selector which offers the full choice of scales.
+2. Long pressing the tile allows selecting from the full choice of scales.

 Note that this app requires you to **manually grant permission** to allow the app to alter the animator duration setting.
 To do this, issue the following `adb` command: